douglas-george/timberhearth/storybook/story.md

 But Whistlewing talked to it anyway.

-“It’s a serious thing, choosing a gift,” he said, pacing along the edge of the nest.
+”It’s a serious thing, choosing a gift,” he said, pacing along the edge of the nest.
 “Not every sixteen-year-old is ready for one.”

 The gargoyle watched silently, as it had for decades.

-“You disagree, I can tell,” Whistlewing went on.
+”You disagree, I can tell,” Whistlewing went on.
 “You think I fret too much.
 Well, maybe I do.
 But it’s in my nature to fret.
 That’s why I get things done.”

 He gave a soft hoot and stretched his wings wide.
 Dust motes swirled in the amber light of the glowing stones embedded in the tower walls.
 Below, the town square was coming alive: shopkeepers opening shutters, children chasing each other with wooden swords, and Mossel the caretaker sweeping the cobblestones in slow, thoughtful arcs.

-“Jessica and Gabriel,” Whistlewing murmured.
+”Jessica and Gabriel,” Whistlewing murmured.
 “So alike, and yet so different.”

 Jessica was steady and thoughtful.
 She carried warmth in her hands and kindness in her eyes.
 But there was a spark of wildness in her too, like the scent of rain on stone.

 Gabriel… Gabriel had that restless energy Whistlewing saw now and then in the Thatchers.
 Clever fingers, quick eyes, and a mind always chasing some new idea.
 He wanted magic, but Whistlewing suspected he didn’t yet know what that truly meant.

-“Perhaps,” Whistlewing said softly, “it’s time for Timberhearth to remember what magic costs.”
+”Perhaps,” Whistlewing said softly, “it’s time for Timberhearth to remember what magic costs.”

 The gargoyle stared, still and silent.

-Whistlewing ruffled his feathers.
-“Don’t give me that look.
+Whistlewing ruffled his feathers. ”Don’t give me that look.
 I know what you’re thinking.”

 He let out a low hoot that echoed through the clock tower’s spiraling stairwell.

 “They’ll be here soon,” he said.

-# Chapter Three: The Night of Voices
+## Chapter Three: The Night of Voices

 Every autumn in Timberhearth, the Night of Voices brought the whole village together beneath the clock tower.